The Ultimate Guide

 Your new business will not exist in a vacuum.
 Every business has competition.
 Even if you are a startup (so a zero to one), the customer has some alternative solution that they are already using.
 But, it may not be perfect for their requirements.
 Competition can also mean they choose to do nothing at all!

 If you don’t work through this process thoroughly, you may miss something which could be critical to your future success.
 While we’re here, it’s worth pointing out that competition isn’t really part of YOUR business model.
 It’s part of the environment in which you design your business model.
-They are outside of your control.
-This analysis is done for awareness, so you can identify what a prospective client will be comparing when looking at your business.
+Your competitors are outside of your control.
+This analysis is done for awareness.
+So you can identify what a prospective client will be comparing when looking at your business.

-We have put together a Competition Worksheet as part of The Lab course that helps identify the key things to look at when reviewing your competitors.
-Contact us for your copy.
+We have put together a Competition Worksheet as part of The Lab Course that helps identify the key things to look at when reviewing your competitors.
 You can go as deep as you want.
-If there are other things that you want to capture about your competition, now is the time to add them to the list.
+If there are other things that you want to capture about your competition, now is the time to add these markers to the list.
 Make sure you capture the same information across all competitors so you are comparing apples with apples.

 To make the most of understanding your competitors, you would want to take a good look at a minimum of 10 of your top competitors.

 To do this you need to know your Value Proposition.
 What’s that?
 A Value Proposition is the promise of value that will be delivered by your business to the customer.
 It is a statement that answers ‘why’ someone should do business with you.

 This is a way for you to develop clarity about how your products and services create value for the customer.
 It’s how you fix the things that matter to them.

 A good value proposition can give you an advantage over your competitors.
 It is often what your prospects use to evaluate you.
 For many customers, your value proposition is the first thing they encounter when exploring your brand.